Bias-Aware Inference in Regularized Regression Models: Abstract

 \section{Abstract}

-We consider inference on a regression coefficient under a constraint on the magnitude of the control coefficients.
-We show that a class of estimators based on an auxiliary regularized regression of the regressor of interest on control variables exactly solves a tradeoff between worst-case bias and variance.
-We derive ``bias-aware'' \acp{CI} based on these estimators, which take into account possible bias when forming the critical value.
-We show that these estimators and \acp{CI} are near-optimal in finite samples for \acl{MSE} and \ac{CI} length.
-Our finite-sample results are based on an idealized setting with normal regression errors with known homoskedastic variance, and we provide conditions for asymptotic validity with unknown and possibly heteroskedastic error distribution.
-Focusing on the case where the constraint on the magnitude of control coefficients is based on an $\ell_p$ norm ($p\ge 1$), we derive rates of convergence for optimal estimators and \acp{CI} under high-dimensional asymptotics that allow the number of regressors to increase more quickly than the number of observations.
+We consider inference on a scalar regression coefficient under a constraint on the magnitude of the control coefficients.
+A class of estimators based on a regularized propensity score regression is shown to exactly solve a tradeoff between worst-case bias and variance.
+We derive \acp{CI} based on these estimators that are bias-aware: they account for the possible bias of the estimator.
+Under homoskedastic Gaussian errors, these estimators and \acp{CI} are near-optimal in finite samples for \acl{MSE} and \ac{CI} length.
+We also provide conditions for asymptotic validity of the \acp{CI} with unknown and possibly heteroskedastic error distribution, and derive novel optimal rates of convergence under high-dimensional asymptotics that allow the number of regressors to increase more quickly than the number of observations.
+Extensive simulations and an empirical application illustrate the performance of our methods.